vanvalenlab/intro-to-deepcell/pretrained_models/README.md

 # Running pre-trained models

 Deep learning models require large volumes of training data in order to perform well.
 Not all labs have the necessary datasets or expertise to train their own model for each experiment.
-We have created a suite of high-quality, pre-trained deep learning mdoels which can be applied out of the box to different types of biological image data.
+We have created a suite of high-quality, pre-trained deep learning models that can be applied out of the box to different types of biological image data.
 Each model is designed for a specific task, including tissue imaging, cell culture, and tracking.

-We have proivded a range of options to access these models.
+We have provided a range of options to access these models.
 Please see below for a description of each model, as well as the different ways each can be used to analyze your data.

 ## Table of Contents